rynocav226/wedding-website/frontend/README.md

 > explain dressy casual - DONE
 > overlay Day Block Brewing text on image of venue - DONE
 > add electronics section; don't get in photographer's way trying to take own photos, will share photos with peeps - DONE
-> add section about bar being hosted all night
+> add section about bar being hosted all night - DONE
-> add links to two other registeries
+> add links to two other registeries - DONE

 Our Story
-> Add card for honeymoon
+> Add card for honeymoon - DONE
 > write out modals for each life phase

 Accommodations Page